-Laos has a number of seasonal festivals throughout the year, which locals refer to as boun that are typically Buddhist in nature.
+There are a number of Laos holidays and seasonal festivals throughout the year, which locals refer to as boun that are typically Buddhist in nature.
 A good opportunity to see traditions and religion being practiced, make sure you have a good understanding of the cultural norms before attending (appropriate clothing, footwear, etc.).

 Lao New Year (Boun Pi Mai)